caelumproject/SCI59/gettingstarted.md

 # [Caelum project] SCI59 Token

+This guide is a quickstart tutorial.
+Most technical setup will depend on the mining software of your choice.

 Mining instructions
 ---
 Please note that the following instructions apply to the Ropsten testnet version **only**.